Ptoscanode/Udacity-Diaster-Response-Project/README.md

 |- disaster_model.pkl  # saved model

 - notebooks
-|- ETL Pipeline Preparation.ipynb # Jupyter notebook used to load and cleanse the data
+|- ETL Pipeline Preparation.ipynb # Jupyter notebook used to load and cleanse the data.
+The code in this notebook was modularized into ```process_data.py```
-|- ML Pipeline Preparation.ipynb # Jupyter notebook used to
+|- ML Pipeline Preparation.ipynb  # Jupyter notebook used to run the Machine model.
+The code in this notebook was modularized into ```train_classifier.py```

 - README.md
 ```